Podcast Bros: Inside the Movement That Replaced Mainstream Media

 This was a Type 8 building an environment in his own image.
 The Challenger’s core drive is autonomy.
 Every structural choice Rogan made (or didn’t make) was the 8’s psychology expressing itself: no boss, no editor, no rules.
 The chaos was the format.
 And millions of people were starving for exactly that.

 Nobody predicted that the lack of structure would become the product’s greatest strength.
-Traditional media is designed to prevent the kind of conversation that happens in hour three of a Rogan episode.
-Producers cut away before the guest says something too real.
-The seven-minute segment format guarantees nothing gets below surface level.
-Rogan’s show stripped all of that away and discovered something: people are more interesting when you give them time.
-Listeners are more loyal when they feel like they’re hearing the unedited version.
+Traditional media’s seven-minute segment format guarantees nothing gets below surface level.
+Rogan’s show stripped all of that away and discovered something: listeners are more loyal when they feel like they’re hearing the unedited version.

 By 2015, The Joe Rogan Experience was consistently one of the top podcasts in the world.
 And a handful of people were watching and thinking: I could do a version of this.